 Just when I thought I had lost my balance, another lovely guest visited: a Western Tanager!
 A splash of color and a messenger of peace.
 From my back patio, I watched him flit from branch to branch in our Japanese Crab Apple trees.
 He reminded me of BEING.
 I had been so busy DOING and GIVING that I had surrendered peace of mind for the angst of getting things done.

-Every once in a while, I have to take a BIG step back and re-focus on who and what is most precious to me.
+Every once in a while, we have to take a BIG step back and re-focus on who and what is most precious to us.
 This week, I have that Western Tanager to thank for helping me press the reset button.

 The cool thing: I only made a few minor but critical changes that have made the biggest difference.
-That's the thing about mindfulness and living in the present moment; it doesn't take much time but has tremendous leverage and always helps me regain balance.
+That's the thing about mindfulness and living in the present moment; it doesn't take much time but has tremendous leverage and always helps regain balance.
 Absorbing myself in watching that little bird helped me let go and realize my stress was self-created.

 Here's what I did after regaining my perspective:

-1) I reserved time in my upcoming schedule for exercise and nature walks and blocked off two half days for catch-up, one for personal and one for work.
+1) I reserved time in my upcoming schedule exercise and nature walks, and I blocked off two half days for catchup, one for personal and one for work.

 2) I booked dedicated time to spend with my family.

 3) I prioritized the most important items and put the rest of my to-do list in my mental storage shed and many projects got parked on a parking lot list for when I was ready.

 Now it feels like my life has been recalibrated, my sense of well-being has returned, and I've realigned with my values.
 Aww. . . my heart is light again!

 Work-life balance is an art, one we must continually refine as our relationships and life change.
 Sometimes it's the small things that refresh us most.
 The key is mindfulness.
 It's only a decision away to move from stressful thinking to the mindset of being present.

-Thank you Western Tanager for gracing me with the joy of your graceful presence.
+Thank you Western Tanager for gracing me with the joy of your beautiful presence.